 The reason for my concern about the topic of this letter is that I used to function as a substitute teacher, and once thought about becoming certified as a teacher.

 A few weeks ago, a co-worker told me that he was concerned about whether his child was learning any English grammar in his/her 11th-grade English class.
 As I thought about what grammar lessons I had in high school, I remembered Mrs. Jenkins’ 10th-grade English class, at Robert E Lee High School, in Baytown, Texas (home of the famous Robert E. Lee Fighting Ganders).
 I remembered Mrs. Jenkins’ lessons about gerunds, participles, and infinitives.
 I wondered whether this co-worker’s child knows what a gerund is.
 And I wondered about whether other students know what gerunds, participles, and infinitives are.
-I have asked several local students (current and former students of Laker High School, and some 11th graders, including the young lady who works in the public library in Pigeon) about gerunds.
-I have yet to find (Read More...)
+I have asked several local students (current and former students of Laker High School, and some 11th graders, (Read More...)

 The truth is in such short supply in the world today.
 It’s a sad, cold reality that the mainstream media are owned by powerful financial interests.
 There are certain news stories that they just cannot report, and there are certain powerful interests that they just cannot offend.